stigi/cocoa-soundcloud-streaming/README.markdown

 -----------

 ### Including the lib into your project
-You can either include the source files into your project or open the project and build the 'SCAudioStream' target to get you a compiled version of the lib.
+You can either include the source files into your project or open the project and build the `SCAudioStream` target to get you a compiled version of the lib.
-The latter will result in a static lib as a fat binary (build for the device and the simulator) in a directory called 'Dist'.
-Here you'll also find the header files for the lib (in fact it's just one header file 'SCAudioStream.h').
+The latter will result in a static lib as a fat binary (build for the device and the simulator) in a directory called `Dist`.
+Here you'll also find the header files for the lib (in fact it's just one header file `SCAudioStream.h`).
 Link the library and also link the AudioToolbox framework.

 ### Using the lib